pa11y/pa11y-lint-config/README.md

 npm install --save-dev eslint pa11y-lint-config
 ```

-Now create the files `.eslintrc.js` and `.eslintignore` files in your project root.
-The following command will create the two files and populate them with sensible settings for a new Pa11y project:
+Now create the files `.eslintrc.js` and `.eslintignore` in your project root.
+The following command will create both files and populate them with sensible settings for a new Pa11y project:

 ```sh
 printf "coverage\n" > .eslintignore